Leveler-Canada/leveler/src/components/About/About.md

 ### How it works:

-  **Recipients** who need funds can apply with their venmo/paypal direct payment links by clicking “receive”.
+  **Recipients** who need funds can apply with their paypal.me direct payment link by clicking “receive”.
+All professions welcome.
+We do not collect names, and email addresses are kept private.

   **Distributors** can donate funds to up to five individuals at a time, by clicking “distribute” and then completing payment to the five individual recipients they have been assigned.
 Recipients are pulled by geographic region based on the IP address of the distributor.
 If you are distributing funds using a VPN, you will be directed to individuals in your VPN’s locale.

   **Resources** are community-run and available publicly.
 Recipients, distributors and anyone interested can contribute helpful links, comments or discussion to our community by clicking “resources”.

   **Micro-communities** are offshoots of the leveler database that contain only recipients from a specific community or that share a specific need.
-If you want to create a leveler database specific to your cause or community, contact us: leveler.info@gmail.com
+If you want to create a leveler database specific to your cause or community, contact us: canada@leveler.info

 ### Guiding Principles